skatromb/nested-value-extractor/README.md

 "value
 ```

-Derives a nested value from dict by specifying a sequence of keys.
+Extracts a nested value from a json-like dict by specifying a sequence of keys.

-May be useful to avoid a `KeyError` exception when parsing JSON with a dynamic nested structure,
+May be useful to avoid a `KeyError` exception when accessing JSON-like dicts with a dynamic nested structure,
-when you know the JSON paths of elements, but are unsure whether elements exist.
+when you know the keys paths of elements, but are unsure whether elements exist.

 Returns nested value or `None` if it wasn't found.
-If you want to force throwing exceptions, pass `strict=True`.
+Could throw `KeyError` exception, when `strict=True` is passed.